BRO. PETER DIMOND

 Pope Eugene IV, Council of Florence, Sess.
 8, Nov.
 22, 1439: “Whoever wishes to be saved, needs above all to hold the Catholic faith; unless each one preserves this whole and inviolate, he will without a doubt perish in eternity.”

 Dogmas must be believed and maintained as the Church has declared them.
 Anything else is heresy.

 Pope Pius IX, First Vatican Council, Sess.
 3, Chap.
-2 on Revelation, 1870, ex cathedra: “Hence, also, that understanding of its sacred dogmas must be perpetually retained, which Holy Mother Church has once declared; and there must never be a recession from that meaning under the specious name of a deeper understanding.”
+4 on Faith and Reason, 1870, ex cathedra: “Hence, also, that understanding of its sacred dogmas must be perpetually retained, which Holy Mother Church has once declared; and there must never be a recession from that meaning under the specious name of a deeper understanding.”